 If you’ve decided to use an immersion blender (which I highly recommend), now is the time to use it.
 Submerge it in the polenta and run it until the mixture is thick and creamy and all the lumps have disappeared.

 You can also do this by hand if you don’t have an immersion blender.
-However, it will take a little longer because it will require you to crush the soft polenta cubes using a metal whisk or the back of a wooden spoon.
+However, it will take a little longer because it will require you to crush the soft polenta cubes using a potato masher, a metal whisk or the back of a wooden spoon.